-The council is currently involved the following action for litigation:
+The council is currently involved in the following action for litigation:

 A group of Property Search Companies are seeking to claim refunds of fees paid to the Council to access land charges data.
 Proceedings have not yet been issued.
-The Council has been informed that the value of those claims at present is £217,000 plus interest and costs.
+The Council has been informed that the value of those claims at present is £97,448 plus interest and costs.
 The claimants have also intimated that they may bring a claim against all English and Welsh local authorities for alleged anti-competitive behaviour.
 It is not clear what the value of any such claim would be as against the Council.
 It is possible that additional claimants may come forward to submit claims for refunds, but none have been intimated at present.
+The Council has made an estimate of known Business Rates appeals (note 19 refers).
+However, the Council has based its estimate on known appeals as at 31st March 2014.
+The Council is unable to make a reliable estimate of potential appeals, but recognises that there is a risk to the Council arising from future appeals.

 The Council is aware of a potential appeal regarding ownership of land that was subject to compulsory purchase order in the 1980s.
 At this time the council is unable to provide a reliable estimate of amounts involved.